opencast/opencast/docs/guides/admin/docs/configuration/encoding.md

 these profiles or building new ones often makes sense.
 This document will help you modify or augment Opencast's default encoding profiles for audio, video and still images.

+If you prefer a video introduction to the topic, check out [this talk on encoding profiles and ffmpeg](https://video.ethz.ch/events/opencast/2020/gent/63bccf44-3409-4434-9988-be4e8674f607.html)

 Default Profiles and Possible Settings
 --------------------------------------